verdaccio/verdaccio/.github/ISSUE_TEMPLATE/feature.md

 https://github.com/verdaccio/verdaccio/discussions/new

 Verdaccio is a project addressed for voluntaries, if you appreciate this project consider to donate.
-1$/5$ or custom ammount single contribution
+1$/5$ or custom amount single contribution

-or montly
+or monthly
 1$/month - minimal contribution
 5$/month - nice contribution